solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 connect easily with MySQL databases.
 Reference the latest [MySQL Documentation] for a more in-depth review of MySQL's features.

-One of the most common use cases for MySQL databases is web applications that need data persistence.
-Due to MySQL's scalability, popular content management systems (CMS), such as [WordPress] and [Drupal] utilize it for their data persistence needs.
-More broadly, [LAMP] apps, which integrate Linux, Apache, MySQL, and PHP, leverage scalable web servers, languages, and database engines to serve a large set of global web services.
+One of MySQL databases' common use cases is the data store for web applications.
+Due to MySQL's scalability, popular content management systems (CMS), such as [WordPress] and [Drupal], utilize it for their data persistence needs.
+More broadly, [LAMP] apps, which integrate Linux, Apache, MySQL, and PHP, leverage scalable web servers, languages, and database engines to serve many global web services.

 ## Comparison with other RDBMS offerings

-Though MySQL has a distinct set of advantages, it does compete with other common relational database offerings.
+Though MySQL has a distinct set of advantages, it does compete with other typical relational database offerings.
 Though the emphasis of this guide is operating MySQL on Azure to architect scalable applications, it is important to be aware of other potential offerings such as [MariaDB].
 MariaDB is a fork from the original MySQL code base that occurred when